Error mitigation, optimization, and extrapolation on a trapped ion testbed: Time-Stretched Noise Scaling

-In general, the strength of the noise in a quantum circuit is not easily controllable through experimental means, as that would require a highly detailed noise model of the device. by definition, noise arises because of effects in the system that are not understood in detail.
+In general, the strength of the noise in a quantum circuit is not easily controllable through experimental means, as that would require a highly detailed noise model of the device.
+By definition, noise arises because of effects in the system that are not understood in detail.
 However, as was first shown in \cite{Kandala_2019_noisy}, this obstacle can be circumvented if we assume the noise in the circuit is time-translation invariant.
 For solid-state qubits, such as superconducting devices where qubits rest on top of a substrate and are constantly interacting with their environment, this assumption generally holds.
-The environment acts as a static source of error over the duration of the gates.
-For other architectures such as photonic systems, there may be no such source of time-translation invariant noise, with the vast majority of noise coming from control errors in the implementation of quantum gates.
-We believe that ion-trap devices fall somewhere in the middle, having some sources of time-translation invariant noise, and some sources of other noise.
+The environment acts as a time-independent source of error over the duration of the gates.
+For other architectures, there may be no such source of time-translation invariant noise, with the vast majority of noise coming from control errors in the implementation of quantum gates.

-As in \cite{Kandala_2019_noisy}, we first implemented Richardson Extrapolation by scaling the time it takes for our circuit to run.
-Assuming the noise is time-translation invariant, the noisy expectation value of the circuit will be the same if we run it with noise \( \lambda \) for a scaled time \( c_i T \) as it would be for scaled noise \( c_i \lambda \) for a time T. We can make noisy estimates of the energy by lengthening the duration of gates in our circuit, rather than scaling the noise directly.
+As in \cite{Kandala_2019_noisy}, we first implemented ZNE by scaling the time it takes for our circuit to run.
+Assuming the noise is time-translation invariant, the noisy expectation value of the circuit will be the same if we run it with noise \( \lambda \) for a scaled time \( c_i \tau \) as it would be for scaled noise \( c_i \lambda \) for a time $\tau$.
+We can make sampled estimates of the energy by lengthening the duration of gates in our circuit, rather than scaling the noise directly.
+We implement this in the hardware by keeping the amplitude of the control pulse constant while increasing the duration of the pulse and increasing the detuning of the motional sidebands.
 We will refer to this method as time-stretching the gates.